Particular/docs.particular.net/transports/azure-service-bus-netstandard/configuration.md

 ## Receiving

-Settings to control the speed at which the transport receives messages.
+These settings control the speed at which the transport receives messages.

  * `PrefetchMultiplier(int)`: Specifies the multiplier to apply to the maximum concurrency value to calculate the prefetch count.
 Defaults to 10.
  * `PrefetchCount(int)`: Overrides the default prefetch count calculation with the specified value.

 ## Connectivity

-Settings to control how the transport connects to the broker
+These settings control how the transport connects to the broker.

  * `UseWebSockets()`: Configures the transport to use AMQP over websockets.
  * `TimeToWaitBeforeTriggeringCircuitBreaker(TimeSpan)`: The time to wait before triggering the circuit breaker after a critical error occurred.
 Defaults to 2 minutes.